Venu Govindaraju, PhD Vice President for Research and Economic Development.

 The impact of Govindaraju's research on DAR is far-reaching

 The impact of Govindaraju's research on DAR is far-reaching.
-It extends beyond revolutionizing the postal service industry – and well into allied fields such as Digital Libraries and Multilingual OCR.
+It extends beyond revolutionizing the postal service industry – and well into allied fields such as Digital Libraries, Multilingual OCR, and CAPTCHA work.
 From detecting early indicators of illness outbreaks by processing healthcare forms for the New York State (NYS) Department of Health and enhancing patient safety through automated reading of faxed medical prescriptions, to enabling efficient access of historical documents (especially Sanskrit and Arabic) and retrieval of lecture videos segments with substantial use of white boards and handwritten content, Govindaraju’s techniques of word spotting, transcript mapping, text retrieval and writer identification have created powerful new methods to advance the technology in many applications.

 Pioneering New Frontiers